 Applicants interested in this program must have completed a four-year undergraduate degree with a minimum overall GPA of 70 per cent.
 There is also a mid-career option for admission, through which prospective students with at least five years of government or non-profit organization management experience may be admitted without an undergraduate degree.

-For all new students enrolled in the Health Systems Management master's certificate for September 2020, tuition for the 9-credit program is $7,310.25.
-Please note that all students must also pay a mandatory graduate student fee, as well as an international surcharge (if applicable).
+For all new students enrolled in the Health Systems Management master's certificate for September 2021, tuition for the 9-credit program is $7,749.00.
+Please note that all students must also pay a mandatory graduate student fee, as well as an international surcharge (if applicable, $1,239.50 per term).

 Please note, tuition and fees are subject to change.
 Should there be a discrepancy between the information posted on the institution's website and information posted on the Johnson Shoyama Graduate School of Public Policy website, the University of Regina website should be viewed as accurate.